-Michigan Compiled Laws section 436.1801 can be used to hold an alcohol vendor liable for an alcohol-related accident if the vendor's providing the alcohol was a "proximate," or foreseeable, cause of the injury.
+Michigan Compiled Laws section 436.1801 can be used to hold an alcohol vendor liable for an alcohol-related accident if the alcohol provided by the vendor was a “proximate,” or foreseeable, cause of the injury.

 The vendor's liability is not automatic, however.
 In order to be deemed legally responsible for the underlying accident, the vendor must have provided alcohol either to:

 Let's look at an example.
 Suppose that Dot stops by Brandon's Bar for a few drinks.
 Although Dot begins to slur her speech, has trouble standing, and shows other signs of intoxication, the bartender continues to serve her drinks throughout the night.
 Finally, Dot leaves the bar.
 On her way out, she trips and slams into Petra, knocking Petra to the ground and injuring her.

 Of course, Petra may bring a personal injury claim directly against Dot for her injuries on the theory that Dot was negligent and failed to exercise reasonable care.
 But under Michigan law, Petra can also choose to file a dram shop claim against the bar for serving alcohol to Dot after it was clear that she was intoxicated.

 Remember that Petra would also have a dram shop claim against the bar if Dot was a minor under age 21 when the bar served her alcohol.
 Unlike dram shop claims involving adults in Michigan, if Dot were under age 21, she would not have had to be “visibly intoxicated” for Petra to bring the dram shop claim against Brandon's Bar.
 Dot's underage status is enough to support the dram shop claim.